Memories & Reflections

 Visit to Ireland

 In September, 2005 I finally visited the land of my ancestors.
-Marion and I had the opportunity to experience what is known in Ireland as a Caeli (pronounced Kaylee).
-If you'd like to see a bit of it, click here.
-N.B.
-You'll need a high speed connection or plenty of patience.
-Marion volunteered me to participate in a little contest.
+Marion and I had the opportunity to experience what is known in Ireland as a Caeli (pronounced Kaylee.
+Marion volunteered me to participate in a contest wtih a song.
 (I won the prize!)
+If you'd like to see/hear my contribution, click here.

 2006